-The Apple AirPods Max are the most hotly-anticipated headphones of 2020, having been the subject of rumor and speculation for two years.
+The Apple AirPods Max were the most hotly-anticipated headphones of 2020, having been the subject of rumor and speculation for two years.

 As the first Apple over-ear headphones, expectations were high, especially considering the success of the Apple AirPods and the AirPods Pro, which have quickly become the most easily-recognizable wireless earbuds available today.

-Since 2018, we've heard rumors that the AirPods Max would be the most advanced headphones ever to be released, with speculation that they would come with futuristic features like air gestures that wouldn't require you to touch the headphones at all to control them.
+Since 2018, we heard rumors that the AirPods Max would be the most advanced wireless headphones ever to be released, with speculation that they would come with futuristic features like air gestures that wouldn't require you to touch the headphones at all to control them.

 If the AirPods Max had come with those game-changing specs, their $549 / £549 / AU$899 price tag may have been justified – unfortunately that’s not the case.